A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

-We have 24 unittests implemented these cover two aspects: the data and the model.
+We have over 30 unittests implemented in three files.
+We test the data, the model and if the model can be trained.
 We test when getting the raw data and if the data is processed correctly.
 For getting the raw data, we test if all relevant directories exist and have been created properly.
 We also test if all raw files actually contain some data.
 For processing the data we test if a dataloader is created and also test that it is not empty.
-The model is also testes, to ensure the input and output is the correct format, and if the model can calculate gradients.
+The model is also tested, to ensure the input and output is the correct format, and if the model can calculate gradients.

 ### Question 8